thinkshout/thinkshout/_wonderlab/consent-based-calibration/design.md

 # Used for querying WL blogs, and for the slug (see _config.yml).
 category: consent-based-calibration
 # The blog title.
-title: "Making Decisions Is Our Job"
+title: "The Case for Designing Digital Platforms That Respect Our Privacy"
 # The blog subheader - only shown on cards.
 card-subheader: Design lens
 # The author, same reference to _team as normal blogs.